The Surprising Way Exercise Helps With Acne: Dermatologists Explain

 A long, sweaty run probably isn't the first thing that comes to mind when you think of breakout solutions.
 Yes, eliminating certain foods—looking at you, sugar—can certainly help you avoid acne triggers, as can using high-quality skin care products.

 But when it comes down to it, breakouts are caused by inflammation.
-Working out regularly lowers cortisol levels, therefore lowering inflammation in the body and preventing acne.
+Doing low intensity workouts regularly lowers cortisol levels, therefore lowering inflammation in the body and preventing acne.
 Here's what you should know about the connection between exercise and acne.

 Exercise often, and find a type of exercise you love.